theandrewliu/OverRated/docs/journals/yesenia-ramirez.md

 ## May 27, 2022
 * App name and logos

-We came up with our app name and designed some logos as options for our website
+We came up with our app name and designed some logos as options for our website.

 * Docker and sql files